craabreu/openmm-nonbonded-slicing/README.md

-OpenMM Example Plugin
+OpenMM NativeNonbonded Plugin
 =====================

-This project is an example of how to write a plugin for [OpenMM](https://openmm.org).
+This project is an nativenonbonded of how to write a plugin for [OpenMM](https://openmm.org).
 It includes nearly everything you would want in a real plugin, including implementations for the Reference, OpenCL, and CUDA platforms, serialization support, test cases, and a Python API.
 It is useful as a starting point for anyone who wants to write a plugin.

-This plugin defines a single Force subclass called ExampleForce, which implements an anharmonic bond force of the form E(r)=k*r<sup>4</sup>.
+This plugin defines a single Force subclass called NativeNonbondedForce, which implements an anharmonic bond force of the form E(r)=k*r<sup>4</sup>.
 Of course, you don't actually need a plugin to implement a force of that form: you could do it trivially with CustomBondForce.
-But since it is so simple, it makes a very good example.
+But since it is so simple, it makes a very good nativenonbonded.

 I assume you are already familiar with the OpenMM API, and that you have already read the OpenMM Developer Guide.
 If not, go read it now.
 I will not repeat anything that is covered there, and